Hervar77/infinity-doc/mkdocs/api/infinity.directory.md

 Parameters:

 - directory: `string`
-  >the path of the directory to remove.
-If the directory has contents, it will not be deleted and the function will return `false`, unless the parameter `recursive` is set to `true`
+  >The path of the directory to remove.
+If the directory has contents, it will not be deleted and the function will return `false`, unless the parameter `recursive` is set to `true`.

 - recursive: `boolean`, optional
-  >whether to remove the directory and all its contents, including any subdirectories and files
+  >Whether to remove the directory and all its contents, including any subdirectories and files.

 Return type: `boolean`